-As an initial step doctors should always seek the consent of the patient when their information is being sought by a third party.
-If a patient refuses, the doctor must consider the reason for refusal and document the fact of refusal.
-The doctor must then ask themselves whether there is a valid reason to release the records in circumstances without the patient's consent and they include:
+As an initial step, GPs should always seek the consent of the patient when their information is being sought by a third party.
+If a patient refuses, the GP must consider the reason for refusal and document the fact of refusal.
+The GP must then ask themselves whether there is a valid reason to release the records in the absence of patient consent, and they may include:

-- When ordered by a judge in a court of law, or by a tribunal or body established by an Act of the Oireachtas (e.g. Coroner's court, Medical Council); - Legislative exceptions such as notifiable diseases; - Children First guidelines where children may be at risk of neglect or harm;

-- Incapacitated patients and where their best interest requires; - Where the patient or the public is at risk of serious harm to health or death.
+- When ordered by a judge in a court of law, or by a tribunal or body established by an Act of the Oireachtas (e.g. Coroner's court, Medical Council) - Legislative exceptions such as notifiable diseases - Children First guidelines where children may be at risk of neglect or harm - Incapacitated patients and where their best interest requires - Where the patient or the public is at risk of serious harm to health or death.

 We strongly recommend contacting Medisec in such circumstances and, if required, we will obtain written legal advice to protect your professional interests.
-If the advice is that an exceptional circumstance prevails, you must record the factors for disclosing information without the patient's consent in their chart.
+If the advice is that an exceptional circumstance prevails, you must clearly document in the patient's medical records the factors considered and your decision-making process for disclosing information without the patient's consent.